 Transplanting is most effective when done during their inactive seasons, when they are not actively growing or developing new leaves, flowers, etc.

-Bougainvilleas, if transplanted in the growing season, may suffer from something called transplant shock.
+If transplanted in the growing season, Bougainvilleas may suffer from a transplant shock.

 This can result in severe consequences, as the plant might not grow properly and may stop flowering entirely that year.